danoe/rpmbuild-hatop/README.md

 # rpmbuild-hatop

-Create a hatop RPM for RHEL/CentOS.
+Create a HATop RPM for RHEL/CentOS.

 ## Requirements